 French Lick has two 18 hole layouts, the original by Donald Ross, a new one by Pete Dye, and a nine hole practice facility that was whittled down from an original Tom Bendelow design.

-The Dye course is a full 8,100 yards from the tips, but with a total of five sets of tees.
+The Dye course is a full 8,100 yards from the tips, 80.0/148, course/slope, but with a total of five sets of tees.
 It's a walkable course with the greens and tee boxes reasonably close.
-It's routed over on one of Indiana’s highest elevation points with narrow fairways, well bunkered, with lakes, and wide ranging greens with forty mile views of the Indiana countryside.
+The layout is routed over on one of Indiana’s highest elevation points with narrow, mounded fairways lined with sand and lakes, wide ranging, contoured greens, and forty mile views of the Indiana countryside.
 From the middle tees it's 6,115 yards, 70.6/130 course/slope.